chiahaohsutai/ccr/README.md

 ## Command-Line Interface (CLI)

-You can interact with the compiler through a command-line interface (CLI).
-The CLI allows you to run the compiler normally or stop execution at a specific compilation stage.
+You can interact with the compiler through a command-line interface (CLI) to compile C programs into binaries or stop execution at specific stages.
+Note that the compiler targets the x86_64 architecture; therefore, your shell instance must be running on an x86_64 host to successfully compile and execute the generated binaries.

-### Example Usage

 ```bash
 # Display available CLI options and flags